-Jeff Sessions, Trump's new attorney general, dogged by racism claims
+Jeff Sessions, Trump's new attorney general dogged by controversy

 He was also a vice-chairman on the Trump presidential transition team.